The Adventures of Long John Silver: Cast and characters

 Newton and several of the other actors had the same roles as in the 1954 film Long John Silver, also shot in Australia.

 Broadcast history

 The series was shown in the United States from 22 September 1955, and in the UK on ITV in 1957.
 It was shown in Australia on the ABC in 1958, in the afternoon Children's TV Club.
 It was also shown on commercial regional TV in the mid to late 70s in Australia.
 In 1985 the series was repeated in the United Kingdom in a Saturday afternoon slot on ITV.

 For much of its international audience, the series aired after the death of its star, Robert Newton, who had died of a heart attack in Hollywood in March 1956.

 Episodes

+Production

+Joseph Kaufman produced the series, and CBS -TV Film Sales distributed it.
+Filming was done in a studio in Sydney, Australia.

+Lee Sholem later recalled, "That was a real fun show... and we had a magnificent company.
+And the salaries of the stars, except for Robert Newton, the highest paid actor got $200 a week.
+These actors in Australia were cheap as dirt.
+Of course, the dollar went a long way over there.
+We had a... regular cast of 18.
+Some of the stories and some of the acting were damn good."